vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/02-using-configmap.md

     session: 1
     ```

-    Inspect the exception that is being thrown.
+    Note that the exception occurred due to `Could not resolve placeholder 'welcome.message' in value "${welcome.message}`.

 1. To handle multiple environment variables more easily across Docker
     container instances, use a `dockerenv` file in the root of your